intel/llvm/sycl/doc/SharedLibraries.md

 - Each device image is supplied with a list of imported and exported symbol names through device image properties mechanism
-- Before JIT-compiling a device image DPC++ RT will check if device image has a list of imported symbols and if it has, then RT will search for device images which define required symbols using lists of exported symbols.
+- In order to create a program executable from device image DPC++ RT will check if this device image has a list of imported symbols and if it has, then RT will search for device images which define required symbols using lists of exported symbols.
   - Besides symbol names, additional attributes are taken into account (like device image format: SPIR-V or native device binary)
   - No logical binding between host module and export/import lists, i.e. resolution is performed w/o regard to containing host modules
+- All found device images are used to create program objects and then these programs are linked together.
 - Actual linking is performed by underlying backend (OpenCL/L0/etc.)
-  - Underlying backend is the backend used by the SYCL RT to perform JIT compilation of the program with symbols that need dynamic resolution.
+  - Underlying backend is the backend used by DPC++ RT to create program from device binary image, perform JIT compilation (if required for chosen device image format) and linking with other programs in order to resolve symbols.

 Next sections describe details of changes in each component.